3.9.10

 How old is too old? (or 'sniff it and see')

-Every now and again on Twitter someone says they have chucked away a yoghurt 3 days past the 'use by' date, or asks if bread 2 days past the sell by date is OK to eat or........well you get the idea.
+Every now and again on social media someone says they have chucked away a yoghurt 3 days past the 'use by' date, or asks if bread 2 days past the sell by date is OK to eat or........well you get the idea.
 They want to know if they can safely consume an item of food that seems to be saying

 NO!
 DON'T EAT ME, YESTERDAY I WAS FINE